Some traditions never change, like watching Die Hard on Christmas Eve, and there are others that morph with the times.

 4. Canadians prefer to buy local.

 Despite its origins as a U.S. phenomenon, Canadians have made Black Friday and Cyber Monday their own.
-A recent survey by the Retail Council of Canada found that 87 per cent of Canadians said it is important to buy Canadian.
+Canada's Internet Factbook found that 64 per cent of Canadians prefer making online purchases from Canadian retailers when they have a choice.

 When looking to buy local, Canadians look for a .CA domain name to indicate that a company offers simple shipping options, easy returns, and shopping in Canadian dollars.